List of installations for 15 kV AC railway electrification in Germany, Austria and Switzerland: Former inner German border

-Points, where two powerlines for traction current crosses each other without interconnection
+Points where two powerlines for traction current cross each other without interconnection

 Switzerland

 In Switzerland, the voltage levels of the traction power grid are 132 kV/66 kV.
 At Muttenz and Etzwilen, there are transformers for coupling to 110 kV level of the traction power grid of Germany.

 Substations

 In these facilities electricity is transformed down from 132 kV or 66 kV to 15 kV.

 There is no conversion or generation of power.

 Central converter plants

 In these facilities AC from the public grid is transformed into single phase AC and fed into the traction current grid.

 At some facilities, power is also fed to the overhead wires.
 Conversion is made by machines or by electronic means.

 Switching stations

 Switching stations without power conversion, generation or feeding of overhead wires.